wmemorgan/java-usermodel/usermodel_initial/README.md

 | One to Many   | Restaurants -> Menus     | Users -> Useremails |
 | Many to Many  | Restaurants <-> Payments | Users <-> Roles |

 Same layout, same functions, different data!
 This is a common feature among backend API systems.
-They all work basically the same but with their own data!
+They are all very similar but with their own data!

 Using the provided seed data, expand each endpoint below to see the output it generates.
 This is for the initial version of the application and thus will mirror what is happening in the crudy restaurant application!